-- 1. Homework: Homework will be completed at the website MyOpenMath.
+- Homework: Homework will be completed at the website MyOpenMath.com.
 Homework assignments will have an unlimited number of attempts up to the deadline assigned.
 If a homework assignment is not completed by the deadline, it will receive a grade of 0.
 The homework grade is worth 100 points and will be based on the percent of problems completed correctly at the end of the semester. - 2.
+Quizzes: Twelve quizzes will be assigned during the semester, each valued at 10 points.
+The lowest 2 quiz scores will be dropped at the end of the term.
+Some quizzes will be given during class and others are completed outside of class.
+A student must be present to take an in-class quiz.
+Take-home quizzes must be submitted on time for full credit, but will be accepted up to 1 class late with a 2 point penalty. - 3.
 Exams: Four unit exams and a final exam will be given.
-In the event of an absence on the day of an exam, the final exam grade will count for that missed exam.
+In the event of an absence for an online exam, the final exam grade will count for that missed exam.
 If an exam will be missed due to a documented school sponsored event, the student must contact Mrs. Romines before the scheduled absence and make arrangements to take the exam early.
 Failure to do so will result in a zero on the exam and the final exam grade will count for the missed exam.
-Any further missed exams will receive scores of zero. - 3.
-Projects: Four projects will be assigned during the semester.
-Each project is worth 25 points and must be submitted on time for full credit.
-Projects will be accepted up to one class late with a 5 point penalty.
+Any further missed exams will receive scores of zero.